Someone fire up the SEO team, it’s time to review your results!

-Google algorithm is essentially a real-time updating machine now, however there are signs that webmasters can use to detect SEO algorithm changes.
+Google’s search engine algorithm is essentially a real-time updating machine now, however there are ways that webmasters can use to detect SEO algorithm changes.

 Although speculation is always a thing we must avoid, because Google rankings can change drastically at a moment’s notice, it’s still good to understand, that for the most part, the adjustments could be quite real.

 To poke some fun at this, Gary Illyes went ahead and posted something silly on his Twitter Account,

 Alright, Mr. Gary Illyes, alright we will!
 Since the House Elf and Chief of Sunshine and Happiness at Google says so, we’re also going to call this new update “FRED” and call it a day.

 What does this new Google “Fred” update effect?

 Since Google has been on a parade to promote quality content, and the chatter is really happening in the “black hat” SEO community, I would wager then update deals better with spam links or links that are paid for, even though they may seem legit.